Otomkins/EventBookingApplication/Sprint_2/README.md

 - [x] User can now access the DB CRUD functions through the app for the Events data.
 - [x] Displayed data is changed with the use of the functions.

-*See 'Application Demonstration.mkv'  in 'Otomkins/EventBookingApplication/Sprint_2'.*
+> *See 'Application Demonstration.mkv'  and 'Sprint 2 End - Application.png' in 'Otomkins/EventBookingApplication/Sprint_2'.*

 ### Output Of Sprint Review